denisakp/CRUD-With-VueJS-PHP-and-AxiosJS/README.md

-# Laravel-with-ReactJs
+# VueJS CRUD with PHP and JavaScript using AxiosJS
-Asimple CRUD with Laravel with ReactJS
+This is a simple CRUD project made after i learned VueJS